Add Self-hosted Site Widget Extensions with Custom Elements

 When your code is ready, deploy your settings panel’s HTML file on a remote or local server.

-Configure your widget in the Dev Center so that it can be added to sites.
+Configure your widget in your app dashboard so that it can be added to sites.

-1. In the Dev Center, create a new app or select an existing app.
+1. In your Wix Studio workspace, select Custom Apps, and then create a new app or select an existing app.

 2. In the left menu, select Extensions.